NASA fosters promising technology ideas from small businesses - ExBulletin

 NASA fosters promising technology ideas from small businesses

-WASHINGTON , April 22, 2024 /PRNewswire/ — New space technology ideas are born every day from innovators across the country, and NASA's Small Business Innovation Research (SBIR) program on Monday announced more than 100 projects for funding. selected.
+New space technology ideas are born every day from innovators across the country, and the NASA Small Business Innovation Research (SBIR) program on Monday selected more than 100 projects for funding.
 The program provides early-stage funding and support to small and medium-sized businesses in the United States, furthering the agency's goal of exploring the unknown worlds of sky and space while giving back to the planet.

-Specifically, NASA's SBIR program awarded $93.5 million in Phase II contracts to implement 107 new ideas from 95 selected small and medium-sized businesses.
-Of these companies, almost 80% have fewer than 50 employees, and 21% have received their first Phase II award, with an even higher valuation.
-Up to $850,000 each.
+Specifically, NASA's SBIR program awarded $93.5 million in Phase II contracts to implement 107 new ideas from 95 selected small businesses.
+Of these companies, approximately 80% have fewer than 50 employees, and 21% received initial Phase II awards worth up to $850,000 each.
 Each small business was also eligible to apply for up to $50,000 in technology and business assistance program funding to help identify new market opportunities and shape a commercialization roadmap.

 In Phase II, awardees will build on the successes of the program's first phase and move their technology closer to real-world use.
-The companies have 24 months to implement a plan focused on the path to commercialization of their technology.
+The companies have 24 months to implement a plan focused on the technology's path to commercialization.

 For example, NASA selected nou Systems, Inc., a woman-owned company in Huntsville, Alabama, and the first NASA Phase II awardee, for its genetic testing equipment.
 Although portable genetic sequencing already exists, field sequencing that allows DNA analysis anywhere on Earth or off-planet remains unfeasible.
 DNA library preparation remains a highly manual process, requiring trained wet lab technicians and some laboratory equipment.
 Phase II technology utilizes several cross-enabling technologies to create a means to automate the gene sequencing process.

 This includes technologies aimed at reducing astronaut workloads and improving robotic science efforts on the Moon and Mars.
 Boulder, Colorado-based PickNik Inc. will use its Phase II award to help humans command remote robots to complete complex tasks with minimal input, potentially supporting the Artemis program.
 We plan to continue developing a hardware-independent platform for supervised autonomy.
-Beyond NASA, PickNik's software products are also of interest to commercial space customers working in areas such as terrestrial warehouse management, oil rig maintenance, and deep-sea exploration, as well as low-Earth orbit destinations and space services.
+Beyond NASA, PickNiks software products are also of interest to commercial space customers working on low-Earth orbit destinations, space services, etc., as well as terrestrial sectors such as warehouse management, oil rig maintenance, and deep-sea exploration.
 There is a possibility that it will be. .

 For more information about the NASA SBIR program, please see below.